• 24 July 2020

 1. Wood

-Although many people think that bamboo is a type of wood, it is not.
-It is a type of grass, but one that becomes very high and strong and also grows very fast.
-This also makes it durable because it can be harvested in quick succession.
-In addition, it is naturally pest resistant and requires relatively little water.
-The versatile material can be used almost anywhere and we therefore have a wide range of bamboo products.
+Although many people think bamboo is a type of wood, it is not.
+It is in fact a type of grass, but one that grows very tall and strong and also grows at lightning speed.
+It can be harvested in quick succession, which means: sustainable!
+In addition, bamboo is pest-resistant and needs relatively little water.
+The versatile material can be used in almost everything, so we have a wide range of bamboo promotional gifts.

 3. Cork

-Cork is very durable because it comes from the tree but does not have to be cut down.
-Only the bark of the cork oak is harvested, after which new bark grows again.
-This makes cork an efficient, renewable source that also generates no waste.
-Cork is both recyclable and biodegradable.
+Cork is sustainable because it does not require a tree to be cut down.
+Only the bark of the cork oak is harvested, after which new bark grows back.
+This makes cork an efficient, renewable resource with no waste.
+This is because cork is both recyclable and biodegradable.

 4. Wheat straw

-The word says it all: wheat straw is made from the remaining stems after harvesting wheat grain.
-Normally, the stems are burned, leading to air pollution, but when used they are again from a renewable source as wheat grows every year.
-When wheat straw is mixed with (durable) plastic, a sturdy material is created that requires less plastic than usual.
+The word actually says it all: wheat straw is made from the remaining stalks after harvesting wheat grain.
+Normally, the stalks are burnt, leading to air pollution.
+When they are used, they are again from a renewable source, as wheat grows every year.
+When wheat straw is mixed with (durable) plastic, a sturdy material is created.

 5. RPET

 Recycled plastic or RPET saves on the use of fossil fuels in production.
-Also, less CO2 is emitted and water is used in the production of RPET than with plastic.
-How about all those millions of PET bottles that now have a second life instead of floating around in the plastic soup?
+It also emits less CO2 and consumes less water when producing RPET than plastic.
+How about all those millions of PET bottles that, instead of bobbing around in the plastic soup, now get a second life?

 6. Cotton

-The sustainability of cotton is increasingly doubted and that is not entirely unjustified.
-A lot of water is needed for the growth and production of cotton.
-Still, almost all of the cotton plant is used at harvest, so little is wasted.
+The sustainability of cotton is increasingly questioned, and not entirely unjustifiably so.
+After all, growing and producing cotton requires a lot of water.
+Nevertheless, almost the entire cotton plant is used during harvesting, so little is wasted.
 Furthermore, the material is always natural and biodegradable.
-When the cotton is Fairtrade or GOTS certified, you are assured of fair trade.
+If the cotton is Fairtrade or GOTS certified, you are assured of fair trade.

 7. Recycled cotton